tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 Data:

-1. It's easy to train on your own data by changing `dataset.py`.
+1. It's easy to train on your own data, by calling `DatasetRegistry.register(name, lambda: YourDatasetSplit())`, and modify `cfg.DATA.*` accordingly.

+	`YourDatasetSplit` can be:

-   + If your data is in COCO format, modify `COCODetection` to change the class names and the id mapping.
+   + `COCODetection`, if your data is already in COCO format.
+In this case, you need to modify `COCODetection` to change the class names and the id mapping.

-   + If your data is not in COCO format, ignore `COCODetection` completely and rewrite all the methods of
+   + Your own class, if your data is not in COCO format.
-     `DetectionDataset` following its documents.
+		 You need to write a subclass of `DatasetSplit`, similar to `COCODetection`.
-     You'll implement the logic to load your dataset and evaluate predictions.
+     In this class you'll implement the logic to load your dataset and evaluate predictions.
+		 The documentation is in the docstring of `DatasetSplit.

-   + If you load a COCO-trained model on a different dataset, you'll see error messages complaining about unmatched number of categories for certain weights in the checkpoint.
+1. If you load a COCO-trained model on a different dataset, you may see error messages complaining about unmatched number of categories for certain weights in the checkpoint.
    You can either remove those weights in checkpoint, or rename them in the model.
    See [tensorpack tutorial](https://tensorpack.readthedocs.io/tutorial/save-load.html) for more details.

-2. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
+1. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
 The code now will always use the minimal axis-aligned bounding box of the 4 corners, which is probably not the optimal way.
    A TODO is to generate bounding box from segmentation, so more augmentations can be naturally supported.